25 Pumpkin Recipes to Make This Fall

-In the fall, when squash and pumpkins are in their prime, make this addictive pumpkin butter your go-to add-in.
+In the fall, when squash and pumpkins are in their prime, make this pumpkin butter your go-to add-in.
 This silky preserve toes the line between sweet and savory: Try it on toast with cream cheese, in whipped cream, or melted into a mixture of sage and brown butter for an autumnal pasta sauce.

 No need to roast fresh pumpkin for this dish (although you certainly could); using canned unseasoned pumpkin puree is much quicker, and it works just fine.
-Like most lasagnes, this one is easier to cut if left to set for ten minutes or so before serving.
+Like most lasagnes, this one is easier to cut if left to set for 10 minutes or so before serving.

 These soft, lightly spiced cake-like cookies are studded with minced candied ginger and topped with a buttery sugar glaze.

 To create a crisp crust on the bottom, Grace Parisi partially bakes the pie shell before adding the filling.
 If the edge starts to darken too much, cover it with a pie shield or strips of foil.

 Pumpkin Cheesecake with Brown-Butter Pears

 Jane Tseng uses the tangy, pungent, soft-ripened Italian cheese Robiolina and homemade gingersnaps to make her luscious cheesecake; the simplified version here calls for cream cheese and boxed cookies.

 Pumpkin-and-White Chocolate Mousse Pie

 This reimagined pumpkin pie from Mr. Holmes Bakehouse in San Francisco has an ethereal pumpkin-and-white-chocolate-mousse filling and a stellar, crunchy crust.